Helpful Hints to Faculty on Making Purchases - General

 c) If you order something online (or even for delivery from a physical store), you should use the University address as the delivery address rather than your home address.

-d) You should get a tax exemption certificate from your department or Ms. Camporeale in the Dean’s office in order to provide to the vendor at time of purchase.
-If you are charged tax, know that the State simply will not reimburse that portion of your bill.
+d) You should get a tax exemption certificate from the link below.
+Contact your department or Ms. Caruso in the Dean’s office in order to provide to the vendor at time of purchase.
+If you are charged tax, know that the state simply will not reimburse that portion of your bill.
 (Download certificate)

 4. See the other link for computer or other technology purchases.

-5. See Ms. Camporeale for any specific questions you may have.
+5. See Ms. Caruso for any specific questions you have.
 Always ask rather than assume before making a purchase!